dario-vega/demo-lab-baggage/README.md

 # demo-lab-baggage

 The multi-tier application has been the most used architecture pattern for decades.
 The multi-tier pattern provides good guidelines for you to follow to ensure decoupled and scalable application components that can be separately managed and maintained.

+For detailed information about this demo, [read the following blog](https://blogs.oracle.com/nosql)

 ## The Serverless Logic Tier
 The logic tier of the three-tier architecture represents the brains of the application.
 Integrating API Gateway, Streams and functions to form your logic tier can be so revolutionary.